Fully Comprehensive Insurance

 Younger drivers especially tend to find that fully comprehensive cover ends up the best option, not just in terms of value for money, but in terms of the cost outright.

-Insurers bracket cars into one of 50 categories based on things like engine size and performance.
+- Choose the right car: insurers bracket cars into one of 50 categories based on things like engine size and performance.
 Generally, slower and less powerful cars are cheaper to insure as they are less likely to be involved in accidents.

-Keeping your car safe by parking it in a sensible place and using anti-theft devices like steering locks will also serve to bring down your premiums by reducing the possibility of theft.
+- Security: Keeping your car safe by parking it in a sensible place and using anti-theft devices like steering locks will also serve to bring down your premiums by reducing the possibility of theft.

 Whatever you do, make sure you read the small print to make sure that the policy you get is the policy you need.